shadowezz/Productiv/docs/UserGuide.md

 #### Listing all meetings: `list`

-Displays a list of all meetings in your meeting list.
+Lists out all meetings in your meeting list, if any.

 Format: `list`